USI-INF-Software/ICPC2020-quick-remedy-commit/README.md

 * [tagged-commits.csv] : The list of 500 tagged commits.

 * [impact-reverted.csv] : The quantitative results of analyzing the impact of reverted commits on MSR data collection tasks.

+* [words-usagee.csv] : Words usage in commit notes for quick-remedy and non-quick-remedy commits.